-The additions provided according to seniority and the deferral of the annuities, were estimated using past data, changes coming from policy makers decisions made in recent years, and according to selected scenarios of changes in retirement age and transfer payments model.
-It seems that the average increase in seniority of new affiliates which in 2018 was 47.4% among men and 38.8% among women, (The national Institute of Social Security, 2018), is expected to converge to 50% (the maximum rate) among men as early as 2026.
-In contrast, among women, some of whom have joined the labor force only in recent years, it is expected to rise to 45% in 2029 and to 47% in 2040.
+The additions provided according to seniority and the deferral of annuities were estimated using past data, changes due to policy decisions made in recent years, and according to selected scenarios for changes in retirement age and the transfer payments model.
+It seems that the average increase in seniority of new beneficiaries, which was 47.4 percent among men and 38.8 percent among women in 2018 (The NII 2018), is expected to rise to 50 percent (the maximum rate) among men as early as 2026.
+In contrast, among women, some of whom have only joined the labor force in recent years, it is expected to rise to 45 percent in 2029 and to 47 percent in 2040.

-However, while the seniority supplement does not vary between scenarios, as it stands on its own regardless of other parameters, the deferral supplement is influenced by the chosen retirement age model.
-In 2018, the average deferral addition for new affiliates, which stood at about 2.8%, reflected over half a year of a deferral of the retirement, in relation to normal retirement age (2% among men and 3.6% among women).
-In a simulation showing the existing situation, a gradual increase in the average rate of deferral was observed to about 3% -4% (a deferral of 7.2 to 9.6 months).
-The existing model allows 8 years of deferral for women and 3 years of deferral for men.
+While the seniority supplement does not vary between scenarios, as it is independent of other parameters, the deferral supplement is influenced by the chosen retirement age model.
+In 2018, the average deferral addition for new affiliates, which stood at about 2.8 percent, reflected a deferral of retirement of over half a year, in relation to normal retirement age (2% among men and 3.6% among women).
+In a simulation showing the existing situation, a gradual increase in the average rate of deferral was observed at between three and four percent (a deferral of 7.2 to 9.6 months).
+The existing model allows eight years of deferral for women and three years of deferral for men.

-3.3 Outlines for raise of retirement age
+3.3 Suggestion to increase the retirement age

-The deferral of the retirement age affects Social Security's expenses on retirees' annuities both through a reduction in the number of those entitled to the annuities, and through annuities whose level decreases after the formal legal deferral that does not provide the deferral supplement.
-Therefore, the effect of the changes was examined according to a number of scenarios, with each scenario having a different impact on the amount of the annuities that was supposed to be granted as a result of the deferral.
-For example, raising the retirement age of women from age 62 to 64, reduces the annuities by 10% (5% increases for each year) and raising from age 62 to 67 reduces the annuities by 25%.
+The deferral of the retirement age affects NII expenses for retirees’ annuities, both through a reduction in the number of those entitled to the annuities, and through annuities whose level decreases after a formal legal deferral that is not subject to a deferral supplement.
+Therefore, the effect of the changes was examined according to a number of scenarios, with each scenario having a different impact on the amount of the annuities that was supposed to be paid as a result of the deferral.
+For example, raising the retirement age of women from age 62 to 64 reduces annuities by 10 percent (5% increases for each year) and raising it from age 62 to 67 reduces the annuities by 25 percent.

-In the simulations, selected models of raising the retirement age of women were examined (Figure 8) compared to current situation, according to which women can retire and receive retirees' pension at the age of 62, and men at age of 67:
+In the simulations (Figure 8), we examined the following models for raising the retirement age of women compared to the current situation, in which women can retire and receive the retirees’ pension at the age of 62, and men at age of 67:

 The retirement age for men remains 67 and the retirement age for all women rises to 64 over four years.

-The retirement age for men remains 67 and the retirement age for all women rises to 67 during 10 years.
+The retirement age for men remains 67 and the retirement age for all women rises to 67 over ten years.

-The retirement age of women rises and the retirement age of the general population is linked to life expectancy according to the outline:
+The retirement age of women rises and the retirement age of the general population is linked to life expectancy according to the following scenarios:

-Comparing the Retirement Age of Women in the Long Run to the Retirement Age of Men.
-A 4-month rise in the retirement age each year for the first 3 years, a 3-month rise every year until the age of 67, and a two-month rise every year until the gap between men and women is bridged.
-If the outline had been activated this way in 2020, the retirement age would have risen to 67 by 2038.
+Gradually bringing the retirement age of women in line with the retirement age of men.
+A four-month rise in the retirement age each year for the first three years, a three-month rise every year until the age of 67, and a two-month rise every year until the gap between men and women is bridged.
+If this had commenced in 2020, the retirement age would have risen to 67 by 2038.

 Linking retirement age to life expectancy.
 An additional two-thirds of the increase in life expectancy each year.
-According to the predicted data of life expectancy development, by 2065 the retirement age will be equalized between men and women and will reach 71.
+According to the predicted data of life expectancy development, by 2065 the retirement age would reach 71 for both men and women.

-Figure 8: Retirement age Scenarios
+Figure 8: Retirement age Scenarios.
+Source: Authors’ calculations

-Source: Authors' calculations